 For drivers who choose not to eat because they do not process solid foods well, drinks like Gatorade will also provide calories rich in simple sugars that can further keep them energized and alert without having to eat mid-race.

-In many scenarios drivers will experience serious cramps and they may also feel lightheaded if they get dehydrated during an event.However, it is also possible for a driver to become severely dehydrated to the point where they are about to pass out.
+In many scenarios drivers will experience serious cramps and they may also feel dizzy or lightheaded if they get dehydrated during an event.However, it is also possible for a driver to become severely dehydrated to the point where they are about to pass out.

 Luckily, this does not typically occur with all the awareness in sports medicine and nutrition in the 21st century.
 But while uncommon, severe dehydration during a NASCAR event is not unheard of.
 When a driver becomes severely dehydrated, they will park their car and head for the infield care center to receive IV fluids.
 In some situations, they will go straight to the hospital.